-Sub-Saharan Africa (SSA) is an important region to analyze in this respect; it represents one of the new frontiers of business research (George, Corbishley, Khayesi, Haas, & Tihanyi, 2016), the third largest populated area after China and India, with a population close to 1 billion people (across 46 different states), which is expected to rise to 2.7 billion by 2060 (World Bank, 2015).
-Moreover, SSA has the youngest population in the world, with a population pyramid conducive to economic growth.2 Despite this potential, the region has long faced fundamental challenges in its development process associated with geographical constraints as well as historical legacies (Collier, 2008; Michalopoulos & Papaioannou, 2018).
+Sub-Saharan Africa (SSA) is an important region to analyse in this respect; it represents one of the new frontiers of business research (George, Corbishley, Khayesi, Haas, & Tihanyi, 2016), the third largest populated area after China and India, with a population close to 1 billion people (across 46 different states), which is expected to rise to 2.7 billion by 2060 (World Bank, 2015).
+Moreover, SSA has the youngest population in the world, with a population pyramid conducive to economic growth.2 Despite this potential, the region has long faced fundamental challenges in its development process associated with geographical constraints as well as historical legacies (Collier, 2008; Michalopoulos and Papaioannou, 2018).
 Research on entrepreneurship in Africa is relatively fragmented (Acs, Szerb, & Jackson, 2013; Kiggundu, 2002; Kuada, 2015; Naudé & Havenga, 2005), and rarely addresses the historical legacies of the institutional environment.
-Furthermore, the similarities across countries in terms of their long-term institutional context, such as their common exposure to colonialism, may not alone explain the EGA.
-Our framing underlies the distinction between long-term and medium to short-term history: the former notably concerning the colonial heritage and the latter postcolonial events.
-Thus, we argue that EGA are largely shaped by configurations of three factors: long-term historical factors, short-term history, and geographic location.
+Furthermore, the similarities across countries in terms of their long-term institutional context, such as their common exposure to colonialism, may not alone explain the entrepreneurial growth aspirations.
+Our framing underlies the distinction between long-term and medium to short term history: the former notably concerning the colonial heritage and the latter post-colonial events.
+Thus, we argue that entrepreneurial growth aspirations are largely shaped by configurations of three factors: long term historical factors; short term history; and geographic location.